BabyB1u3/RT_Rendering_Lab/docs/design/input_event_system.md

   string mapping).
 Config files live in `assets/configs/` (shipped defaults) and are auto-copied to `saved/configs/` (user-editable) on first access via `FileSystem::ResolveConfigPath()`.
+- After migration to the shared serialization framework, the same external format is
+  preserved: `Key::Code` / `Mouse::Code` still flow through `InputNames.h`, while
+  internal named enums such as `InputSource::Type`, `MouseAxis`, and future trigger/ device enums can use shared `magic_enum`-backed enum helpers to remove repetitive string conversion code.
+- Recommended rollout:
+  1. add the dependency and shared enum helper without behavior changes;
+  2. use it first for `InputSource::Type` and `MouseAxis` inside input serialization;
+  3. expand later to trigger/device enums if they also become config-facing or editor-facing.
 - Axis returns `float` in [-1, +1] for key pairs, or raw pixel delta for mouse.
   The consumer decides how to scale it (sensitivity, dt, etc.) — unless Layer 3 modifiers are applied.